Why wear a medical bracelet if you have Asthma or COPD?

 Find your local support group.

 There are also other groups to get involved with, such as ‘Singing 4 Breathing’.
 This is a singing group for people with conditions such as asthma and COPD.
 Singing can help to improve lung function and encourages you to practice deep breathing.
-Find out more about the group and book to take part in an online session.

 Lifestyle blogger Nikki describes how colouring helps ease her asthma.
 Being able to relax your body is an important part of managing symptoms, and colouring is a simple way to take your mind away from any worries or stress.
 Have a read of Nikki’s blog post, she also recommends some of her favourite colouring books!